biondizzle/error-lite/README.md

 # Error Lite
-Lite error type for go
+Nifty lite new error type creation for go